bookstein/project_prototype/README.md

 ##About the project##

-Motivated by low voter turnout in the 2014 midterm elections, and inspired by my experience with (online and offline) grassroots organizing, I set out to answer this question: do people expose themselves to political content on social media?
+Galvanized by low voter turnout in the 2014 midterm elections, and inspired by my experience with (online and offline) grassroots organizing, I set out to answer this question: do people expose themselves to political content on social media?

 I decided to analyze users' friends (people they follow) on Twitter.
 Initially I scored users' "politicalness" by comparing their hashtags against a set of political hashtags collected using the Twitter API.
 When simply counting political hashtags proved too unreliable, I started exploring machine learning as a way to classify tweets.